An Elementary Formal Proof of the Group Law on Weierstrass Elliptic Curves in any Characteristic: Weierstrass equations

 Here, \texttt{add\_Y'} is defined in terms of \texttt{line\_polynomial} and \texttt{add\_X}, but in actuality it is again written out in the evaluated form \texttt{C L*(X - C x\ensuremath{_1}) + C y\ensuremath{_1}} to avoid the \texttt{noncomputable} tag.

-The slope itself is defined as a conditional over the three cases, and since two of them involve division, this is the first instance where $ W $ needs to be defined over a field $ F $.
+The slope itself is defined as a conditional over the three cases, and since two of them involve division, this is the first occasion where $ W $ needs to be defined over a field $ F $.

 Note that \texttt{slope} returns the \emph{junk value} of $ 0 \in F $ when the slope is vertical.
 This practice of assigning a junk value is common in \texttt{mathlib} to avoid excessive layers of \texttt{option}, and any useful result proven using such a definition would include a condition so that this junk value will never be reached.
 In the case of \texttt{slope}, this is the implication $ x_1 = x_2 \to y_1 \ne \sigma_{x_2}(y_2) $, which holds precisely either when $ x_1 \ne x_2 $, or when $ x_1 = x_2 $ but $ (x_1, y_1) \ne -(x_2, y_2) $.